 Finally, make your way into the shop, where you’ll find an extensive array of museum-quality baskets, jewelry, paintings, pottery, and other art available for purchase.
 Most of it is made by Cherokee NC locals.

 The Oconaluftee Visitor Center you’ll see in Great Smoky Mountains National Park today is actually the second one: The first was built back in 1941 by the Civilian Conservation Corps.

 The new, LEED-certified green building was built in 2011, and it’s the park’s first new visitor service facility to be constructed since the early 1960s.

 It’s a gorgeously designed facility, with flooring made from salvaged American chestnut, rubber, and recycled carpets, plus a geothermal heating and cooling system.

-Inside you’ll find you’ll find museum displays about the history of the Oconaluftee Valley and the Smokies, including indigenous and early Appalachian heritage, as well as some info on the establishment of the national park.
+Inside you’ll find you’ll find museum displays about the history of the Oconaluftee Valley and the Great Smoky Mountains, including indigenous and early Appalachian heritage, as well as some info on the establishment of the national park.